Nebraska LLC How to Start Your Own LLC - Complete Guide

 2. Appoint a Registered Agent

-4. File the Certificate of Organization
+4. Register the Certificate of Organization

-Nebraska Secretary of State Contact Information
+Contact Information of Nebraska Secretary of State

 Business Services Division